Early signing day recruits for SUU football - Iron County Today

 From SUU ATHLETICS STRATEGIC COMMUNICATION

-CEDAR CITY–Wednesday marked the start of the early signing period for Division I football, and the Thunderbird football program led by head coach Demario Warren added a number of key pieces that will make a major impact on the program moving forward.
+CEDAR CITY—Last Wednesday marked the start of the early signing period for Division I football, and the Thunderbird football program led by head coach Demario Warren added a number of key pieces that will make a major impact on the program moving forward.

 Chris Helbig